Post: How to Use Predictive Analytics in Executive Hiring: A Step-by-Step Guide

 Raw hiring history is almost never model-ready.
 This step surfaces and resolves the data quality issues that would otherwise corrupt your training set.

 Pull every executive hire from the past three to five years out of your ATS and HRIS.
-For each record, check:
+For each record, verify:

 - Completeness: Are all four success metric fields populated?
 Records with missing outcome labels must either be filled in through manual research or excluded from the training set entirely — never imputed with averages for executive-level data.